michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 	FROM ltss_energy_ote.electricity_prices
 	WHERE _time <@ price_range
 	  AND price_type = _price_type
-	  AND price_kind IS DISTINCT FROM _excludekind
+	  AND price_name IS DISTINCT FROM _excludekind

 $f$;